 Sloan’s full-length debut album sounds almost like a different band than their other albums, offering up noisy alternative rock rather than focused pop.
 Of course, their sweet harmonies are already in place and their later albums boast plenty of guitars, but buzzsaw guitar bands instead of The Beatles are the band’s primary influence here.
-Sloan don’t really rise above their alternative templates (which include Sonic Youth, My Bloody Valentine, and The Posies), but Smeared contains enough exciting and aggressive guitar driven rockers to make it a highly worthwhile debut, even though it lacks the distinctive character of their later releases.
+Sloan don’t really rise above their alternative templates (Sonic Youth, My Bloody Valentine, and The Posies come to mind), but Smeared contains enough exciting and aggressive guitar-driven rockers to make it a highly worthwhile debut, even though it lacks the distinctive characteristics of their later releases.
 My favorite song here is “I am the Cancer,” which is worthy of comparison to Yo La Tengo’s best work, with guest Jennifer Pierce playing the Georgia Hubley role.
-The gloriously overdriven “Lemonzinger” and the dreamily psychedelic “What’s There To Decide?” are other standouts, and the band’s lyrics demonstrate an infectiously innocent and clever mindset that’s divided among four (!) similarly talented singers and songwriters (though bassist Chris Murphy pens the majority of these tunes).
+Album opener "Underwhelmed" (probably the best-known song here, as stellar album openers in general are a band trademark), the melodic jangle pop rock of "500 Up," the gloriously overdriven "Lemonzinger," and the dreamily psychedelic "What’s There To Decide?" are other standouts, and the band’s lyrics demonstrate an infectiously innocent and clever mindset that’s divided among four (!) similarly talented singers and songwriters (though bassist Chris Murphy pens the majority of these tunes).
 Despite an over-reliance on the grungy guitars that were all too prevalent at the time, Smeared began a string of musically strong but commercially neglected albums (at least here in the United States).
 Fortunately, considerably more diverse and even better crafted albums would soon follow.

 Twice Removed (DGC ‘94) Rating: A-